IsraelDesks League Tables: Methodology

-This information is collected and collated into a separate league tables for each of the practice areas or sectors covered.
-In M&A and Capital Markets, there will be two tables: VOLUME (number of mandates or instructions in this given area) and, where relevant, VALUE (the total amount in USD of transactions submitted) to reflect the range of law firms involved in these areas.
+This information is collected and collated into separate league tables for each of the practice areas or sectors covered.
+In M&A and Capital Markets, there will be two tables: VOLUME (number of mandates or instructions in these areas) and VALUE (the total amount in USD of transactions submitted) to reflect the range of law firms involved in these areas.

-All entries verified by press releases, news sources and our own independent research to see if the client is Israeli and the deals relate to the timeframe.
+All entries are verified by press releases, news sources, and our own independent research to see if the client is Israeli and if the deals relate to the timeframe.

 Matters relate to the full calendar year – can be ongoing or completed.

-We reviewed the firms’ submissions and sent a list of leading individuals to the highest profile lawyers in Israel, asking them to identify those Leading, Recognized, and Notable practitioners abroad, who take a proactive, instrumental and hands-on role with respect to Israel.
-In addition, we have highlighted in our editorial recommended lawyers who have been active on various Israel related matters throughout the year.
+We reviewed the firms’ submissions and send a list of leading individuals to the highest profile lawyers in Israel, asking them to identify those Leading, Prominent, Recognized, and Notable practitioners abroad, who take a proactive, instrumental and hands-on role with respect to Israel.
+In addition, we have highlighted in our editorial recommended lawyers who have been active on various Israel-related matters throughout the year.

 Editorial and Confidential Information